 You will be sent a description of the work and requirements when you are accepted for a job.
 Different farms have different requirements:

-MANGO PICKING you will need
+AVOCADO PICKING you will need